oitofelix/qdot-8086/index.md

 since a proper debugger is not usually available at that stage.

-When inspecting the root of a problem, it's important to inspect variables values and print information to the screen.
+When inspecting the root of a problem, it's important to inspect variable values and print information to the screen.

 - __`debug_print_char, %$char`__: print character `%$char` in teletype
   mode;